cartermp/dnx-apps/app-using-dnx/Writeup.md

 ## But What about Portable Libraries?

-//TODO -- replace with actual libraries

 PCLs add *one* more thing to do before you can use `#if`s to conditionally compile different targets: **you need to add a moniker in your** `project.json` **file!**.

-For example, if you wanted to targeting PCL profile 344, you may want to refer it to as "PORTABLE344" when cross-compiling.
+For example, if you wanted to targeting PCL profile 328 (.NET 4.0, Windows 8, Windows Phone Silverlight 8, Windows Phone 8.1, Silverlight 5.0), you may want to refer it to as "PORTABLE328" when cross-compiling.
 Simply add it to the `project.json` file as a `compilationOptions` attribute:

 ```
 {
     "frameworks":{
-        "dotnet51":{
-           "dependencies":{
-                "System.Runtime":"4.0.0-rc1-*"
-            }
-        },
         "dotnet55":{
            "dependencies":{
-                "System.Runtime":"4.0.0-rc1-*"
+                "System.Runtime":"4.0.0-rc1-*",
+                "System.Net.Http":"4.0.0-rc1-*",
+                "System.Thread.Tasks":"4.0.0-rc1-*"
             }
         },
-        ".NETPortable,Version=v4.0,Profile=Profile344":{
+        ".NETPortable,Version=v4.0,Profile=Profile328":{
             "compilationOptions": {
-                "define": [ "PORTABLE344" ]
+                "define": [ "PORTABLE328" ]
             },
             "frameworkAssemblies":{
                 "mscorlib":"",
                 "System":"",
-                "System.Core":""
+                "System.Core":"",
+                "System.Net"
             }
         }
     }